-8. It has been shown that the arguments against the genuineness of this part of Isaiah (and by parity of reason against certain sections of the first part) have their ground in the denial of prophetic inspiration, and cannot endure the test of The evidence, then, for the genuineness of sober criticism. these chapters remains in its full force, and it is of the most weighty character.
-If we look to external testimony, there is the undeniable fact that, as far back as we can trace the history of the book of Isaiah, they have constituted an integral part of They are recognised as such by Josephus; by Jesus the son of Sirach, in the book called Ecclesiasticus; d and always in the New Testament when quotations are made from them.e That they were appended by fraud and forgery no one pretends to affirm.
-The character of this part of the book, not less than the character of those who had the Jewish canon in custody, is a sufficient protection against such a supposition. should have been appended through ignorance is inconceivable.
-How can the name of so great a prophet have remained According to the hypothesis in question, he lived about the close of the Babylonish captivity.
-He was contemporary, therefore, with Daniel; with Zerubbabel also, Jeshua, and the other chiefs of the restoration.
-Did no one of these know who was the man that prophesied so abundantly of the work which they had so much at heart?
+8. It has been shown that the arguments against the genuineness of this part of Isaiah (and by parity of reason against certain sections of the first part) have their ground in the denial of prophetic inspiration, and cannot endure the test of sober criticism.
+The evidence, then, for the genuineness of these chapters remains in its full force, and it is of the most weighty character.
+If we look to external testimony, there is the undeniable fact that, as far back as we can trace the history of the book of Isaiah, they have constituted an integral part of it.
+They are recognized as such by Josephus (Antiq.
+11. 1, 2); by Jesus the son of Sirach, in the book called Ecclesiasticus (48:24, 25); and always in the New Testament when quotations are made from them-Matt.
+3:3; 8:17; 12:17-21; Luke 3:4; 4:17-19; John 1:23; 12:38-41, where a quotation from the last part of Isaiah is joined with one from the first part; Acts 8:28-33; Rom.
+10:16, 20, 21.
+That they were appended by fraud and forgery no one pretends to affirm.
+The character of this part of the book, not less than the character of those who had the Jewish canon in custody, is a sufficient protection against such a supposition.
+That they should have been appended through ignorance is inconceivable.
+How can the name of so great a prophet have remained unknown?
+According to the hypothesis in question, he lived about the close of the Babylonish captivity.
+He was contemporary, therefore, with Daniel; with Zerubbabel also, Jeshua, and the other Did no one of these know who was chiefs of the restoration. the man that prophesied so abundantly of the work which they had so much at heart?
 And did his name indeed escape the knowledge of the learned scribe Ezra?
 And if they did not know his name, why did they append his writings to those of the true Isaiah, thus tacitly ascribing to him their authorship?
 Why did they not leave them without a name, as they did the books of Judges, Ruth, Samuel, Kings, and Chronicles?
 That these chapters have always constituted a part of the book of Isaiah, and been acknowledged as such, is a fact which admits of but one explanation; that, namely, of their genuineness.
+The Great Unknown, as he is called, is no other than Isaiah himself, whom the principles of certain critics do not allow them to acknowledge as Isaiah.